Our Studio in Bristol houses a strong team of the industry's leading artists whose combined talents create beautiful moving images.

 Graham's career reached a new height when, as VFX Supervisor, he was the named recipient of an Emmy and RTS Award, for the History Channel's 'WWII from Space'.

-Currently, as Creative Lead, he continues to apply his enthusiasm and finishing verve to a variety of long form broadcast projects, having delivered working including Wonders of The Monsoon, Planet Earth II, Barbarians Rising for History Channel and Bettany Hughes's 8 Days That Made Rome.
+Currently, as Creative Lead, he continues to apply his enthusiasm and finishing verve to a variety of long form broadcast projects, having delivered work including Wonders of The Monsoon, Planet Earth II, Barbarians Rising for History Channel and Bettany Hughes's 8 Days That Made Rome.

 Outside of his work in the VFX industry, Graham enjoys a good movie and a glass of wine!